 For nearly three decades, PCDC demonstrated the potential of strategic and coordinated investment in primary care, alongside partners, funders, and policymakers.
 With the opening of our Los Angeles office in 2020, we join a focused effort toward achieving health equity in California.
 By formally concentrating services — capital investment, technical assistance, and advocacy — in California, PCDC builds on its history of expanding primary care access in low-income, underserved communities throughout the state.
 PCDC is one of many dedicated organizations working to increase primary care access for all Californians.
 This collective expertise will help reinforce a shared goal: healthier, more equitable communities.

-California Policy Priorities
+California Policy Issues

 REBALANCING HEALTH CARE SPENDING